Skip to content

 std::cout << number << std::endl; // prints 3

-as a proxy for hidden whitespace character, the above code can be re-written as such:
+Using \u as a proxy for a hidden whitespace character, the above code can be rewritten as:

 int n\uumber = 1;